wdbo/webdocbook/docs/Development/Contribute.md

 ### Full installation of a fork

-To prepare a development version of *WebDocBook*, clone your fork of the repository and put it on the "wip" branch:
+To prepare a development version of *WebDocBook*, clone your fork of the repository and put it on the "dev" branch:

     git clone http://github.com/<your-username>/webdocbook.git
     cd webdocbook
-    git checkout wip
+    git checkout dev

 Then you can create your own branch with the name of your feature: